surlykke/refude/README.md

 refude is a window switcher and app launcher.
 With it, you can:

 * Switch between windows
-* Focus tabs in your browser (providing your browser is chromium or a derivative thereof :-) )
+* Jump to tabs in your browser (providing your browser is chromium or a derivative thereof )
 * Launch applications
 * Open files in your home catalog, your download catalog and a few other